 A well-rounded flagship phone that’s aimed squarely at the mainstream.
-The Find X5 offers a superb screen, excellent battery life, it takes great photos, and doesn’t suffer from the use of a previous-generation chipset.
-But while it’s priced to challenge the Galaxy S22, it lacks that phone’s refinement.
-For the best bang per buck, Samsung remains the brand to beat.
+The Find X5 offers a superb screen, excellent battery life, it takes great photos, and performance is solid, though the chipset is beginning to show its age in 2023.
+But for the best bang per buck, Samsung remains the brand to beat.

 - Gorgeous display

 - Strong competition at this price

 - Snapdragon 888 processorLast year’s flagship-tier CPU is still very powerful today, if a step behind rivals in terms of raw performance

 - Triple-lens cameraVersatile setup includes a high-pixel-count main camera, along with dedicated zoom and ultra-wide lenses

 - Rapid chargingA full charge takes just over 40 minutes thanks to 80W wired charging – and 30W wireless charging is fairly quick, too

 A two-tier approach to flagship phones is nothing new.
 It’s always the Plus, Pro or Ultra variants that command the lion’s share of the attention, but the more mainstream alternatives are becoming more difficult to ignore – and the Oppo Find X5 is a perfect example why.

 While the pricier Find X5 Pro promises a few extra features, the vanilla version delivers a very similar experience, in a more sensible form factor and with a less wince-inducing price.
 Very little is lost by using a previous-generation processor, and while rapid charging is slightly slower, it has the same killer design and takes fantastic photos in all lighting conditions based on my experience with the phone.